Joachim von Ribbentrop: Early life

 Joachim von Ribbentrop was born in Wesel, Rhine Province of the Kingdom of Prussia, to Richard Ulrich Friedrich Joachim Ribbentrop, a career army officer, and his wife, Johanne Sophie Hertwig.
 He was not born with the nobiliary particle von.
-From 1904 to 1908, Ribbentrop took French courses at Lycée Fabert in Metz, the German Empire's most powerful fortress, and would become fluent in both French and English.
+From 1904 to 1908, Ribbentrop took French courses at Lycée Fabert in Metz, the German Empire's most powerful fortress, and became fluent in both French and English.
 A former teacher recalled Ribbentrop "was the most stupid in his class, full of vanity and very pushy".
 His father was cashiered from the Prussian Army in 1908 for repeatedly disparaging Kaiser Wilhelm II for his dismissal of Otto von Bismarck and the Kaiser's alleged homosexuality.
 As a result, the Ribbentrop family was often short of money.

 For the next 18 months, the family moved to Arosa, Switzerland, where the children continued to be taught by French and English private tutors, and Ribbentrop spent his free time skiing and mountaineering.
 Following the stay in Arosa, Ribbentrop was sent to Britain for a year to improve his knowledge of English.
 Fluent in both French and English, young Ribbentrop lived at various times in Grenoble, France and London, before travelling to Canada in 1910.

 He worked for the Molsons Bank on Stanley Street in Montreal, and then for the engineering firm M. P. and J. T. Davis on the Quebec Bridge reconstruction.
 He was also employed by the National Transcontinental Railway, which constructed a line from Moncton to Winnipeg.
 He worked as a journalist in New York City and Boston but returned to Germany to recover from tuberculosis.
 He returned to Canada and set up a small business in Ottawa importing German wine and champagne.
 In 1914, he competed for Ottawa's Minto ice-skating team and participated in the Ellis Memorial Trophy tournament in Boston in February.